turinglabsorg/datahub-learn/network-documentation/avalanche/tutorials/using-hardhat-with-the-avalanche-c-chain.md

 ...
 ```

-## Interacting with smart-contracts using hardhat console
+## Interacting with smart contracts using Hardhat console

 To store our favorite magical number into the blockchain, we call the store function of the deployed contract: